groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly.system.data/datacolumn/_index.md

 ```

-Changes the ordinal or position of the com.groupdocs.assembly.system.data.DataColumn to the specified ordinal or position.
+Changes the ordinal or position of the [DataColumn](../../com.groupdocs.assembly.system.data/datacolumn) to the specified ordinal or position.

 **Parameters:**
 | Parameter | Type | Description |